For Successful Leaders… How to Start an Estate Planning Group.

 Identify the right venue:

-We suggest connecting with an assisted living residence that has ample parking and dining facilities.
-Many assisted living marketing departments would welcome professionals to come to the residence each month.
-Buffet style service is ideal, and breakfast needs to be ready by 7:15 am so your meeting can begin promptly at 7:30am.
-Lunch will need to be ready by 11:45.
-Once you have identified a suitable location and have come to an agreement with management on a monthly date, and time, please call Joe to share the contact information of your Deputy-Chair, and venue management.
-Our in-house team will take care of all of the transactions; receiving registrations, tracking membership renewal, working with the venue, and sending out monthly reminder emails to your attendees.
+Once you have identified a suitable location and have come to an agreement with management on a monthly day, and time, please contact us to share the contact information of your Co-Chair, and your venue details.
+Our in-house team will take care of all of the transactions; receiving registrations, tracking membership renewal, and sending out monthly reminder emails to your attendees.

-Chairmen inform the EPGN team as to how many participants actually attended, anyone who attended who has not yet paid, and they share email addresses of those you have invited, or would like to remind.
+Once your meetings begin, thank you for informing the EPGN team as to how many participants actually attended, anyone who attended who has not yet paid, and sharing email addresses of those you have invited, or would like to remind.

 Starting Core Attendees: